arnav-chauhan-kgpian/project-rakshak/README.md

 > ⚠️ **Note:** This process generates:
 > - **768-dim DINOv2 vectors** for satellite images
 > - **512-dim CLAP vectors** for audio panic analysis
-> It may take 10-20 minutes depending on your hardware.
+> It may take a few minutes depending on your hardware.

 ---